 There may be more than one thing on at a time so you will have to make some choices about what to attend.
-Many autistic people find it hard to
+With over 200 participants, we have to cater to different needs and prefer-

 Choices

 Try to give as much information as possible in advance so you can consider your options.